-It’s a jungle out there for anyone looking for a new or different companionship support provider.
+It’s a jungle out there for anyone looking for a new or different home care provider.
 With a multitude of options to choose from, how will you determine the best option for you and your family?

-When it comes to trusting a stranger with your own or your loved one’s health, safety and well-being, it’s reassuring to know that the provider of home care services you choose has a rigorous vetting system and on-boarding process when recruiting support staff.
+When it comes to trusting a stranger with your own or your loved one’s health, safety and wellbeing, it’s reassuring to know that the provider of home care services you choose has a comprehensive vetting system and onboarding process when recruiting support staff.

 Can I choose a disability support worker from my local area?

 Finding local community support with local knowledge could make life much easier if flexibility is important to you.
-This is because the commute time for the support to reach you is reduced, they can provide transport where needed and will likely know of local community groups or events in your area.
+This is because the commute time for the support worker to reach you is much shorter and it will be easier for them to provide support with short notice.
+They will also be more familiar with local community groups or events in your area.

 Can I choose to see the same person each week?

 It can be especially frustrating experience having to repeat instructions to a new support worker each week, not to mention the anxiety some elderly or disabled people may feel at the prospect not only meeting, but relying on someone they don’t know.

 Will the person providing support share the same interests, and have the skills I need?